projectatomic/nulecule/spec/v1-alpha/README.md

 foo = buzz
 ```

+## README.md

+The README.md is the human-readable document for the sysadmin.

 ## Directory Layout

 * `Dockerfile`: standard packaging for this application metadata
 * `Atomicfile`: application manifest
+* `README.md`: information for deploying this application targetted towards deployment ops sysadmin
 * `graph`: directories of applications referenced in Atomicfile
   * contains kubernetes files
   * optional params.conf file for app-specific params